Cycle (gene): Species distribution

 The cyc gene found in the moth Sesamia nonagrioides, or commonly known as the Mediterranean corn borer, has been cloned in a recent study; this SnCYC was found to have 667 amino acids.
 Further structural analysis showed that it also contains a BCTR domain in its C-terminal in addition to the common domains found in Drosophila CYC.
 Researchers found that the mRNAs of Sncyc expression was rhythmic in long day (16L:8D), constant darkness, and short day (10L:14D) cycles after investigating its expression patterns in larvae brains.
-Furthermore, it was found that photoperiodic conditions affect the expression patterns and/or amplitudes of this gene.
+Further, it was found that photoperiodic conditions affect the expression patterns and/or amplitudes of this gene.
 In Sesamia nonagrioides, this Sncyc gene is associated with diapause.
 This is due to the fact that under short day (diapause conditions) the photoperiodic signal alters the accumulation of mRNA.
 However, in Drosophila, this gene does not oscillate or change in expression patterns in response to photoperiod, therefore suggesting that this species may be useful in further studying the molecular control of circadian and photoperiodic clocks in insects.